AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/using_gnatcheck.rst

   lower case).
   You can create as much instances as you want for a single rule, as long as they have distinct names (names aren't case sensitive either).
-If an instance of the same rule with the same name already exists then update it.
+If an instance of the same rule with the same name already exists GNATcheck will raise an error.

   For example:

   .. code-block:: ada

-    --  Create and enable an instance of "GOTO_Statements" named --  "goto_statements".
+    --  Create and enable an instance of "Goto_Statements" named --  "goto_statements".
-    +RGOTO_Statements
+    +RGoto_Statements

-    --  Create and enable an second instance of "GOTO_Statements" named --  "custom_name".
+    --  Create and enable an second instance of "Goto_Statements" named --  "custom_name".
-    +R:custom_name:GOTO_Statements

-    --  Set the 'only_unconditional' parameter of the "custom_name"
-    --  instance.
-    +R:custom_name:GOTO_Statements:only_unconditional
+    +R:custom_name:Goto_Statements

     --  Create and enable an instance of "Recursive_Subprograms" named --  "other_name".
     +R:other_name:Recursive_Subprograms

-    --  This will cause an error since a rule instance named "custom_name" --  already exists.
+    --  This will cause a GNATcheck error because the "goto_statement" instance --  already exists.
-    +R:custom_name:Recursive_Subprograms
+    +RGoto_Statements

   This feature can be used to map ``gnatcheck`` rules onto a user's coding standard.